Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 He said Clearview’s photos have “been collected in a lawful manner” from “millions of different websites” on the public Internet.
 A person’s “public source metadata” and “social linkage information,” he added, can be found on the websites that Clearview has linked to their facial photos.

-Facial recognition companies have traditionally built algorithms that can be used to search through their clients’ photo databases, such as driver’s-license images or jail mug shots.
+Facial recognition companies have traditionally built algorithms that can be used to search through their clients’ photo databases, such as driver’s license images or jail mug shots.
 But Ton-That has argued in testimony to public officials that swiping photos from the Internet has allowed the company to create a powerful crime-fighting tool.
 “Every photo in the data set is a potential clue that could save a life, provide justice to an innocent victim, prevent a wrongful identification, or exonerate an innocent person,” he said Wednesday in a statement to The Post, an echo of similar assertions he has made in public forums.

 Clearview, he told The Post, does not intend to “launch a consumer-grade version” of the facial-search engine now used by police, adding that company officials “have not decided” whether to sell the service to commercial buyers.